Discrete diffusion-type equation on regular graphs and its applications: Proofs of main results

 Note that the series on the right-hand side of the above display is actually a finite sum for any fixed $t\in \mathbb{N}_0$ since $K_{q+1}(r;t)=0$ when $r>t$.
 As a result, there is no question regarding the convergence of the series.
-By using the expression \eqref{eq: heat on the tree expresion} for $K_{q+1}(r;t)$, we immediately obtain \eqref{eq: main thm statement}.